Conformal Policy Control: Introduction

-We validate our method on three tasks.
-In medical question answering, we control the false discovery rate, a non-monotonic loss that standard CRC cannot handle directly.
-In constrained active learning, the agent's actions induce feedback-loop shifts that violate standard exchangeability assumptions.
-In black-box sequence optimization, a language model agent must improve biomolecular sequences while respecting a constraint budget.
-In each setting, CPC provides finite-sample risk control from the first round of deployment, without hyperparameter tuning or structural assumptions.
-In medical question answering, this yields tighter risk control and better claim recall than existing methods.
-In active learning, we obtain finite-sample guarantees where previous approaches provide only asymptotic control.
-In sequence optimization, we extend conformal methods to a setting where no prior guarantees existed, and find that moderate risk control can counterintuitively improve optimization performance by stabilizing the algorithm.
+We validate our methods on three tasks.
+In medical question answering, gCRC controls the false discovery rate, a non-monotonic loss that standard CRC cannot handle, achieving tighter control and better claim recall than existing methods.
+In constrained active learning, CPC provides finite-sample guarantees under feedback-loop covariate shifts where previous approaches offered only asymptotic control.
+In black-box biomolecular sequence optimization, CPC extends conformal methods to a setting where no prior guarantees existed, and we find that moderate risk control can counterintuitively improve optimization performance by reducing wasted evaluations on infeasible actions.
 Safe exploration is not only safe, it can also be more efficient.